KittenBot/learn-kittenbot/docs/sugar/Sugar - Ultrasonic Atomization Module.md

 ## Program - Function description

-Set the color screen to dot matrix mode`<br />`
+Set the color screen to dot matrix mode
-If press key A on Maqueen Lite, wait for release, display icon, open atomization module`<br />` If press key B on Maqueen Lite, wait for release, display icon, close atomization module`<br />`
+If press key A on Maqueen Lite, wait for release, display icon, open atomization module If press key B on Maqueen Lite, wait for release, display icon, close atomization module

 ## Using Kittenblock